Joako360/osm2city/doc/manual/parameters.rst

                                                                      :ref:`Installation of osm2city <chapter-osm2city-install>` (e.g.
                                                                      "/home/user/osm2city-data").

-NO_ELEV                                         Boolean    False     Set this to ``False``.
-The only reason to set this to ``True`` would be for
-                                                                     builders to check generated scenery objects a bit faster not caring about the vertical position in the scenery.

 FG_ELEV                                         String     n/a       Points to the full path of the fgelev executable.
 On Linux it could be
                                                                      something like ``.../bin/fgfs_git/next/install/flightgear/bin/fgelev'``.
                                                                      On Windows you might have to put quotes around the path due to whitespace e.g. ``'"D:/Program Files/FlightGear/bin/Win64/fgelev.exe"'``.

 PROBE_FOR_WATER                                 Boolean    False     Checks the scenery in ``PATH_TO_SCENERY`` whether points are in the water or
                                                                      not.
-The Flightgear scenery's water boundaries might be different from OSM.
+The FlightGear scenery's water boundaries might be different from OSM.
                                                                      E.g. removes buildings if at least one corner is in the water.
 And removes or splits (parts of) roads/railways, if at least 1 point is in the water.
                                                                      Only possible with FGElev version after 9th of November 2016 / FG 2016.4.1.